-EnvEast is delighted to announce a new series of events, activities, and opportunities for 2016-17, focused on innovation and enterprise.
+EnvEast is delighted to be hosting a series of events and activities during 2016-17, focused on innovation and enterprise.

 Professional Internships for NERC-facing Early career Scientists (PINES)